Brooks Ghost 12 Review

 Forged below this DNA cushion is the caterpillar crash pad.
 This divided landing pad gives you more mobility and just the right amount of cushioning a neutral shoe needs.
 Now that the shank is removed from the midfoot, you can expect complete contact with the ground during your gait cycle.
 Combined, these features create a continuous and fluid ride.

 At 22.4 ounces for a size 11, these comfy kicks receive a slightly-below average score for our group, though they're still light so far as the market goes.
 This version also saves an extra once for the pair, compared to the last version.
-Despite being much heavier than lightweight racing flats, this contender runs fast, which is yet another reason we were happy to give them our Top Pick for Comfort Award.
+Despite being much heavier than lightweight racing flats, this contender runs fast, which is yet another reason we were happy to grab them when we're headed out even on short fast runs.
 Some super comfortable shoes.

 Every time we took the Ghost 12 out for a run, we immediately noticed they that they feel almost as fast as much lighter shoes.
 Often times, a shoe will sacrifice comfort and durability to reach a light weight, but that is not the case here.
 Though it runs lighter than some of the more fortified shoes we tested, we believe it still maintains the best overall comfort.
 That said, the only thing that would be nice to improve upon is the weight; we would love to see how it could perform in the sub-20 ounce range, like some of its racing flat sistren and brethren.